Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-technical-architecture-english.rst

 .. [#] HPC meaning *High Performance Computing* here.

 We made significant use of `PBS-based <http://en.wikipedia.org/wiki/Portable_Batch_System>`_ clusters, then of ones relying on `SLURM <https://slurm.schedmd.com/>`_.
 A lightweight abstraction layer has been built over both (see ``sim-diasca/conf/clusters/sim-diasca-launcher.sh``).
-Other cluster scripts have been developed to respectively deploy, launch and collect results for *sets* of experiments (ex: automating the launching of 72 simulations, to perform some parametric studies).
+Other cluster scripts have been developed to respectively deploy, launch and collect results for *sets* of experiments (e.g. automating the launching of 72 simulations, to perform some parametric studies).